babli-analyst/Tata-1Mg-Homeopathic-Medicine-Analysis/README.md

 # Conclusions:

 - Market capture of SBL Pvt Ltd is comparatively better than others.
-- Better Scope in the Dental Category Because Competition in that Category is comparitively low.

 # Challenges Faced:
 - **Website Ban**: Faced repeated bans on the 1Mg official website during data scraping attempts.